 Credit Valuation Adjustments (CVAs) are incorporated into derivative valuations to reflect the risk of default of the counterparty.
-In essence, CVA represents an estimate of the discounted expected loss on an Over The Counter (OTC) derivative during the lifetime of a contract.
-It is applied to all OTC derivative contracts, except those that benefit from a strong collateral agreement where cash collateral is regularly exchanged, mitigating credit risk.
-In practice, this means that CVAs are only applied to OTC derivative contracts that generate credit risk on corporate (i.e. non-financial) counterparties.
+In essence, CVA represents an estimate of the discounted expected loss on an OTC derivative during the lifetime of a contract.
+It is applied to all Over the Counter (OTC) derivative contracts, except those that benefit from a strong collateral agreement where cash collateral is regularly exchanged, mitigating credit risk.
+In practice, this means that CVAs are only applied to OTC derivative contracts that generate credit risk on corporate (i.e. nonfinancial) counterparties.